Corona kills 63 more countrywide

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-ISLAMABAD: The national tally of active COVID-19 cases in Pakistan on Saturday reached 39,177 with 2,260 more people testing positive and 1,531 recovering from the disease during the 24 hours.
+ISLAMABAD: The national tally of active COVID-19 cases on Tuesday reached 39,599 with 1,776 more people testing positive and 1,602 people recovering during the 24 hours.

-Sixty-three corona patients, of whom 56 were under treatment in hospital and seven in their respective homes or quarantines died on Friday, according to the National command and Operation Centre (NCOC).
-Most of deaths occurred in Punjab followed by Sindh.
-Out of the 63 deaths, 38 patients died on ventilator.
+Sixty-three corona patients, of whom 54 were under treatment in hospital and nine in their respective homes or quarantines, died on Monday, according to the National Command and Operation Centre (NCOC).
+Most of deaths occurred in Punjab followed by the Sindh.
+Out of total 63 deaths, 31 patients died on the ventilator.

-No affected person was on ventilator in Azad Jammu and Kashmir (AJK), Balochistan and Gilgit Baltistan (GB), while 316 ventilators were occupied elsewhere in Pakistan.
-The maximum ventilators were occupied in four major areas including Multan 57 percent, ICT 42 percent, Peshawar 26 percent and Lahore 34 percent.
-Oxygen beds were also occupied in four major areas.